coderabbitai/coderabbit-docs/docs/about/support.md

 ![How to Open a Support Ticket-CodeRabbit ](/img/about/cr_support_help_dark.png#gh-dark-mode-only)

 :::note
-If you are a paying user and cannot access the support ticket form in the CodeRabbit UI for some reason, you can contact CodeRabbit support at the following email address: <support@coderabbit.ai>.
+If you are a paying user and cannot access the support ticket form in the CodeRabbit UI for some reason, you can contact CodeRabbit support at the following email address: [support@coderabbit.ai](mailto:support@coderabbit.ai).
 :::

 ## Customer Responsibilities